Svedrin/mumble-django-docs/en/installation.rst

 Debian Lenny
 ------------

+* First of all, decide if you want to use Ice or DBus.
+On most installations, you generally will want to use Ice.
-* First of all, you need these packages: libapache2-mod-wsgi python-imaging python-simplejson
+* You need these packages: libapache2-mod-wsgi python-imaging python-simplejson

  * If you want to use DBus: python-dbus
  * If you want to use Ice: python-zeroc-ice